delveccj/CSC180_Spring2024/Lecture3/README.md

 ---

 ## **1️⃣ Pull the Caldera Docker Container**
 We learned about containers a few weeks back.
 It is the way software engineering is performed in 2025.
-There is, of course, a container for Calder.
+There is, of course, a container for Caldera.
 It is found here:

 [](https://hub.docker.com/r/mitre/caldera)